ningxinzhu/Hashtag007Bot/README.md

-# Hashtag007Bot
+# JamesBondBot
-A Twitter bot that likes and retweets tweets with the hashtag #007.
+A Twitter bot that likes and retweets tweets with hashtags related to James Bond, such as #JamesBond and #007.